oneapi-src/level-zero-spec/core/PROG.md

 Three types of allocations are supported.
 The type of allocation describes the _ownership_ of the allocation:
-1. **Host** allocations are owned by the host and are intended to be allocated out system memory.
+1. **Host** allocations are owned by the host and are intended to be allocated out of system memory.
   Host allocations are accessible by the host and one or more devices.
   The same pointer to a host allocation may be used on the host and all supported devices; they have _address equivalence_.
   Host allocations are not expected to migrate between system memory and device local memory.